 While it is prohibited to go into any of the buildings due to their questionable structural integrity, you are free to wander the grounds.
 Be sure to stay on the paved path or the police will be there within minutes – you’re being watched by security 24/7.
 If you’d like to learn more about the site, you can join one of the guided tours that occur during the summer.

 Hit the Water with a Kayaking Trip

 Kayaking is such a fun way to enjoy this beautiful province in the summer months.
 The cool breeze that comes off the water as you enjoy the summer sun is the epitome of the season.
 Not only that, but it’s a great workout too!
 Although I highly suggest doing a guided tour unless you know the area well.
 It can be easy to get turned around when Google Maps isn’t there to save you!

 After seeing the 1000 Islands from a distance, it was time to hit the water and explore them close up.
-Our half-day kayaking excursion was absolutely fantastic.
+My half-day kayaking excursion was absolutely fantastic.
 Great for beginners like myself, our guide was fantastic at keeping us together as well as educating us on the area – there are so many little areas to see and enjoy!

 Spoil Yourself with a Spa Day

 Ontario isn’t just an outdoorsy destination!
 While we all want to make the most of summer while it’s here, the hustle and bustle of everyday life can make us neglect ourselves.
 Take some time away from your responsibilities and pamper yourself… I’d say a spa day is a perfect way to do so!